Depart-de-Sentier/visualization-contest-2022/.github/ISSUE_TEMPLATE/brightcon-2022-visualization-contest-entry-template.md

 ---
 name: Brightcon 2022 visualization contest entry template
-about: This issue presents an entry to the Brightcon 2022 open visualization contest.
+about: Please use this issue template to present your entry to the Brightcon 2022 open visualization contest.
+Click on the *Get Started* button on the right.
 title: Contest entry - [your entry name]
 labels: ''
 assignees: ''